American breakfast daily, 7 lunches, 4 dinners including a welcome dinner in Ho Chi Minh City and a farewell dinner show in Siem Reap

 BANGKOK.
 Enjoy a full day at leisure to explore on your own.
 Your Local Host can help with suggestions to help maximize your time.
 Perhaps consider a visit to Jim Thompson’s House, a dinner cruise on the Chao Phraya River, or an excursion to the colorful floating market at Damnoen Saduak.

-CHIANG MAI.
-Your tour ends after breakfast this morning.
+BANGKOK.
+Your tour ends with breakfast this morning.